• Skip to primary navigation

 Kind of crazy, right?
 And this was even before I had unpacked every single thing from the bins.
 Ugh!

-I love this part. 🙂 After everything has been set out, I start weeding out the things that are broken, missing pieces, out of date, or haven't been used in a while.
-I either throw those things away or put them in the donate or sell piles.
-It's a waste of space to store things that I'm never going to use again!
+I love this part.
+After everything has been set out, I start weeding out the things that are broken, missing pieces, out of date, or haven’t been used in a while.

-Step 3- Sort Items by Type
+Step 3- Sort items by type.

-Once all of my junk is out of the way, I arrange everything into groups, putting like items together.
-This time I was doing my Christmas bins, so I put all of my ornaments in one section of the room...
+This time I was doing my Christmas bins, so I put all of my ornaments in one section of the room…

 Home Organization- How to Organize Storage Bins, Christmas Storage, Holiday Storage, Christmas organization, holiday organization, organizing Christmas decorations, organized holiday decor, labels, free printables, free printable tags, organized Christmas ornaments